Players Across NFL Show Love to Damar Hamlin in Week 18

-Players across NFL show love to Damar Hamlin in Week 18 originally appeared on NBC Sports Chicago
+Players across NFL show love to Damar Hamlin in Week 18 originally appeared on NBC Sports Boston

 The NFL is wrapping up the regular season on Sunday, and players and teams from across the league are using the day as a chance to celebrate Damar Hamlin.